Charging lithium batteries: Do you know your duty of care?

 Twelve lithium battery cells were put together in a module for the test.
 This corresponds to about 2kW of power (an e-car battery has about 100 kW).
 The lithium module was subjected to an increased charging voltage.
 When this reaches a value of slightly more than 5V, a reaction occurs, and the lithium battery goes up in fire and smoke cell by cell (thermal runaway).
 A temperature measurement shows approx—800 °C on the battery.

 Your 4 most important duties of care

-The subject of legal disputes between property insurers and policyholders is usually the question of whether the user acted negligently when using the lithium battery and thus culpably caused the fire.
+The subject of legal disputes between property insurers and policyholders is usually whether the user acted negligently when using the lithium battery and thus culpably caused the fire.
 The following duties of care should be observed in any case, as contraventions are not only dangerous but are also classified as negligence by lawyers:

 Only charge lithium batteries with adequate fire protection.